CheilaDaSilva/Work_Experience_Projects/KPMG Data Analytics Consulting Virtual Internship/README.md

 ## Tasks Covered
 - Data Quality Assessment: Assessment of data quality and completeness in preparation for analysis.
 	- Skills: Data Quality Analysis; Analytical Dashboard Creation.
-	- Goal: Take a look at the datasets provided by Sprocket Central Pty Ltd and identify all data quality issues.
-Draft an email to the client identifying all data quality issues.
 - Data Insights: Targeting high value customers based on customer demographics and attributes.
 	- Skills: Data Analytics; Customer Segmentation; Data Driven Presentation.
-	- Goal: Create a PowerPoint presentation outlining the approach we will be taking to identify which of the 1000 customers Sprocket Central Pty Ltd should target, based on the datasets provided.
-Explain the three phases:  Data Exploration; Model Development and Interpretation.
 - Data Insights and Presentation: Using visualisations to present insights.
 	- Skills: Data Dashboards; Data Visualisation; Presentation.
-	- Goal: Develop a dashboard that to present to the client at the next meeting.
-Display your data summary and results of the analysis in a dashboard.
-The presentation should specify who Sprocket Central Pty Ltd' should be targeting out of the new 1000 customer list.

 ## The Client: Sprocket Central Pty Ltd
 Sprocket Central is a medium-size company/organisation that sells bicycles and accessories.
 The client is looking to expand into a new market and needs help with its customer and transaction data.